 Most folks ask to be put on a wait list - we don't have a wait list anymore.(Means over 2000 folks have asked to be on our list or to keep them on the list, but we do not have a list, we cannot maintain a list).
 But we can email you when a litter is born.
 Find the questions below, answer them, email us and get the birth announcement.

 The AKC requires we get to know prospective owners.
-Answer the questions below, suggested by the AKC that we ask, and email me your answers to [email protected], but , again, we have no puppies right now.
+Answer the questions below, suggested by the AKC that we ask, and email me your answers to [email protected], but , check to see when we will have pups, we may have them at your time reading this or we might not have any for 6 or more months.
+Please call or email.

 We provide a lot of information about us below --- keep reading.

 About us: Doxiefun exclusively breeds Dachshund puppies for sale.
+We have owned the parents, grandparents - and you will meet them, they are not caged, hang around the couches and beds, as a dachshund should.
 Most are minis but right now our main Red stud is a tweenie, so we are getting more tweenies.
 We have no other animals to care for because the dachshunds have demanded our entire attention.
 The latest demands for treats, new toys to shred, and scratching them in their favorite places, has taken all of our time.

 Prices: For pictures and prices see facebook.com/doxiefun (pix) and facebook.com/doxiefunprices (prices).
 These are public pages available to anyone on the Internet, so, "yes you can" go there even if you do not "do Facebook".